vedprakash1985/RecommendationEngine/README.md

  1. `data/output/social_taste.csv`
      1. For the top "social "users, this contains all their friends and how close they are.
-     2. We use the jaccard similarity score between the venues visited by their friends to compute the closeness between them.
+     2. We use the Jaccard similarity score between the venues visited by their friends to compute the closeness between them.
      3. This score is between 0 and 1, the higher the score, the more close they are.
      4. Columns of the file are `user_id`, `friend_id` and the closeness between the user and the friend.
 The higher the distance, the closer they are.